Quality of Life Scale

 The decision regarding the euthanasia of a beloved pet may be the most difficult decision you make in your entire life and the consequences are irrevocable.
 Whatever the decision is, it should be one that you can always look back upon and know that you would make the same decision over again in the same situation.
 So how do you know if it is time?
 There are several criteria used in evaluating life quality and you should consider them carefully.

-●Is your pet eating?
+- Is your pet eating?
 Basically, quality of life involves eating or at least interest in food.
-An animal that is hungry has vitality that must be considered, though this is not the only consideration.
+An animal that is hungry has a vitality that must be considered, though this is not the only consideration.

 between life and death, sometimes a tranquilizer is given to alleviate some of the above, but you should keep in mind that this may not be how you want to remember your pet.
 The issue of children present is also a personal one and the above information should be considered there as well.